Do you sleep like a log when it's time to hit the hay? Lucky you!

 What is Melatonin?

-Melatonin levels peak around bedtime, stay elevated throughout the night, and then fall back to daytime levels in the morning.
+Melatonin levels typically peak around bedtime, stay elevated throughout the night, and then fall back to daytime levels in the morning.

-Disrupting Melatonin Levels
+What May Disrupt Melatonin Levels

+A primary reason?
 Simply getting older.
 Aging is a significant factor in diminishing melatonin levels.

 Can Melatonin Supplements Support Sleep?